DataDog/hiring-engineers/answers.md

 ### Changing the check's collection interval so that it only submits the metric once every 45 seconds.

-To change the collection interval, I modified the `custom_giada.yaml` in `/conf.d/custom_giada.d/`, inserting the parameter in the existing instance:
+To change the collection interval, I've modified the `custom_giada.yaml` in `/conf.d/custom_giada.d/`, inserting the parameter in the existing instance:
 ```
 instances:
 	#-{}